 Fourteen emerging agricultural leaders have been selected to participate in the Wisconsin Farm Bureau Leadership Institute.
 This year-long leadership training program’s mission is to develop strong and effective agricultural leaders.

-“Today’s farmers and agriculturists must take the lead to be advocates for their farms and agribusinesses,” said Wendy Kannel, Director of Training and Leadership Development for Wisconsin Farm Bureau.
+“Today’s farmers and agriculturists must take the lead to be advocates for their farms and agribusinesses,” said WFBF Senior Director of Member Relations Wendy Kannel.
 “The Institute gives participants the skills and confidence necessary to lead the future of farming and agriculture in their county Farm Bureau, local community and beyond.”

-Farm Bureau members interested in applying for the 2020 class may contact Wendy Kannel at 608.828.5719 or email email@example.com.
+Farm Bureau members interested in applying for the 2023 class should contact Wendy Kannel at 608.828.5719 or email email@example.com.